<i>Dracophyllum elegantissimum</i>(Dracophyllum elegantissimum) hero image

 Dracophyllum elegantissimum

-Not Threatened
+Not specified

 Plant Description

-Its branches form a distinctive closed candelabra-shaped crown.
+Its branches form a distinctive closed candelabra-shaped crown Discover more about native shrubs.
 The bark on older stems is light brown and flaky, while branchlets are glabrous and yellowish-brown.
 The leaves are crowded at the tips of the branches, similar to bromeliads.
 They are long, narrow, leathery, and light to mid-green, measuring 33"“100 cm (12.99"“39.37 in) in length and 1"“3.2 cm (0.39"“1.26 in) in width.
 A key characteristic is their prominently curled apices and finely toothed margins.
 Dracophyllum elegantissimum flowers from December to February, producing 600 to over 1000 light to dark pink flowers.
 These are borne in a dense, erect, pyramidal terminal panicle, 19"“32 cm (7.5"“12.6 in) long, which can sometimes be obscured by the leaves.
 Fruiting occurs from February to March, yielding yellowish-brown, filiform seeds that are 0.7"“0.8 mm long.
 These minute seeds are dispersed by wind.

 Quick Facts